 - Automatically switches on power failure of one receiver

 - Rugged military-grade aluminum enclosure

 - Amplification to compensate for signal-splitting loss

 - Very low noise figure

-- Allows use of four GNSS receivers to share one antenna
+- Allows up to four GNSS receivers to share a single antenna

 - Fits in-line with antenna cable